danilopedraza/komodo/book/src/programming_with_komodo/types.md

 ### Floats

 The `Float` type represents a double precision floating-point binary number, equivalent at first to the one specified in the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
-The difference is that `Float`s have arbitrary precision, so they will increase their digits when necessary.
+The difference is that floats have arbitrary precision, so they will increase their digits when necessary.

 You can write floats as two decimal integers with a dot in between: `0.1`, `0.5`, `115.2555`,...